MicrosoftDocs/sql-docs/docs/connect/jdbc/using-the-jdbc-driver.md

 ## Setting the classpath

-The Microsoft JDBC driver jars are not part of the Java SDK and must be included in Classpath of user application.
+The Microsoft JDBC driver jars aren't part of the Java SDK and must be included in Classpath of user application.

 If using JDBC Driver 10.2, set the classpath to include the **mssql-jdbc-10.2.0.jre8.jar**, **mssql-jdbc-10.2.0.jre11.jar**, or **mssql-jdbc-10.2.0.jre17.jar**.